colinyjchung/jinnzhong/content/about/index.md

 ![Origami Paper Fox](https://raw.githubusercontent.com/colinyjchung/jinnzhong/main/images/paperfox-full.jpg)

-IRL, Jinn is a marketing consultant based in Vancouver BC.
+Jinn was born and raised in East Vancouver and currently works at an ad agency.